 Maritime collisions can lead to serious and fatal injuries.
 Captains, crewmembers and others on board can quickly find themselves facing life-or-death emergencies, and even those who survive will often face life-altering consequences.
-If you’ve been injured in an off-shore accident or lost a loved one in a crash between vessels, you should speak with a maritime collision lawyer about your legal rights.
+If you’ve been injured in an off-shore accident or lost a loved one in a crash between vessels, you should speak with a Texas maritime collision lawyer about your legal rights.

 Of course, not all maritime collisions are so dire.
 But, even if a crash doesn’t cause either vessel to capsize, individuals onboard can still suffer severe injuries due to falls, collisions with objects onboard and being struck by moving equipment.
 Injuries from these types of accidents can still be painful and expensive—and they are still injuries for which you may be able to recover just compensation.

 When Can Seamen and Families File Claims for Maritime Collisions?

 Seamen and families can file claims for maritime collisions in most cases.
 Most maritime collision cases are governed by the Jones Act.
 Under the Jones Act, “no-fault” benefits are available regardless of what causes a collision, and seamen and families can recover additional compensation through Jones Act negligence and unseaworthiness claims under many circumstances.

 Maritime collisions don’t just happen.
 With today’s navigation technology, there is no excuse for two vessels to collide.
 As a result, collisions are almost always the result of one or more of the following:

 - Captain negligence, distraction, inexperience, intoxication or fatigue